Return to: Student Rights and Responsibilities

 - Following the presentation of testimony and evidence, the committee will convene separately to deliberate and to arrive at a decision regarding the student’s standing in the program.
 This decision may result in either (a) retention of the student in good standing, (b) a judgment to allow the student to continue in the program on probationary status until specified conditions are met, or (c) immediate dismissal of the student from the program.
 The decision of the committee shall be a collegial decision through reason/judgment of the committee.
 The decision shall not be subject to civil/criminal standards of proof.

-- The student will also be advised that if he or she wishes to appeal the outcome of the committee’s decision, he/she will be allowed to appeal to the Provost within 10 calendar days.
-Failure to appeal within 10 calendar days renders the committee’s recommendations final.
-The written appeal must state the reason(s) why the student believes the committee’s recommendations are inappropriate.
-The Provost will review the case and will provide a decision to the student within 10 calendar days after the receipt of the written appeal.
+- The student will also be advised that if he or she wishes to appeal the outcome of the committee’s decision, he/she will be allowed to appeal to the Provost within 10 business days.
+Failure to appeal within 10 business days renders the committee’s recommendations final.
+The written appeal must be mailed and state the reason(s) why the student believes the committee’s recommendations are inappropriate.
+The Provost will review the case and will provide a decision to the student within 10 business days after the receipt of the written appeal.
 The decision of the Provost will be final.

 Student Informal Complaints Procedure - EdD and IECD